clcoffey/innershift.github.io/content/english/coaching.md

 testimonial1:
   enable : true
   heading : "🕊 Client Words"
-  title : "One of the most powerful experiences I’ve ever had." content : "I recently had a session with Cristina Coffey, and honestly, it was one of the most powerful experiences I’ve ever had. <br><br>From the moment we began, Cristina created a space that felt deeply safe, grounded, and sacred.
+  title_testimonial : "One of the most powerful experiences I’ve ever had." content : "I recently had a session with Cristina Coffey, and honestly, it was one of the most powerful experiences I’ve ever had. <br><br>From the moment we began, Cristina created a space that felt deeply safe, grounded, and sacred.
 She guided me with such warmth and intuition that insights surfaced I didn’t even realize were still within me.
 Her ability to tune in, hold space, and guide with compassion is truly extraordinary.<br><br>I’ve done a lot of coaching and courses over the years, but this session stands out as one of the most transformative things I’ve ever done.
 I left feeling lighter, clearer, and profoundly grateful.<br><br>If you have the chance to work with Cristina, do it.
 You’ll come away changed in the best way possible.
 Ten stars from me." name : "Karen Dwyer - The MS Coach" stars : "⭐⭐⭐⭐⭐"